sorieder/sorieder.github.io/_pages/domar/screenings.md

 # Screenings

+**July 22, 2021**
+University of Massachusetts, Amherst, MA.
+Seminar for educators sponsored by The Olga Lengyel Institute for Holocaust Studies and Human Rights (TOLI).
+Online screening and discussion, moderated by TOLI seminar facilitators Cara Crandall and Momodou Sarr.

+**February 22, 2021**
+University of Connecticut, Storrs.
+Online screening and discussion for the undergraduate course Human Rights and German Culture.
+Moderated by Sebastian Wogenstein, Associate Professor of German and Comparative Literature.

 **November 15, 2020**
-The Olga Lengyel Institute for Holocaust Studies and Human Rights and Mass Humanities, online screening and discussion for educators.
-Moderated by Derek Penslar, William Lee Frost Professor of Jewish History, Harvard University and Cara Crandall, an Olga Lengyel Institute seminar facilitator.
+The Olga Lengyel Institute for Holocaust Studies and Human Rights (TOLI) and Mass Humanities.
+Online screening and discussion for educators.
+Moderated by Derek Penslar, William Lee Frost Professor of Jewish History, Harvard University and Cara Crandall, a TOLI seminar facilitator.

 **May 3, 2020**
-Screening for Educators, Capitol Theatre, Arlington, MA.
+Capitol Theatre, Arlington, MA.
+Screening for educators.
 (Cancelled due to the pandemic.)

 **April 27, 2020**
-Screening for Educators, Institute for Holocaust, Genocide and Memory Studies, UMASS, Amherst, MA.
+Institute for Holocaust, Genocide and Memory Studies, University of Massachusetts, Amherst, MA.
+Screening for educators.
 (Cancelled due to the pandemic.)

 **March 15, 2020**
 Congregation B'nai Israel, Northampton, MA.
-(Postponed due to the pandemic.)
+(Cancelled due to the pandemic.)

 **January 19, 2020**
 Trinity Episcopal Church, Concord, MA